RohanSPednekar/FreeVaxSessionMonitor/README.md

 # FreeVaxSessionMonitor
 Exe runs on windows.
 For Linux/Mac you need to build by installing GO first.(I might upload exe for Linux tomorrow, not sure of MAC though.
 If anybody could help in doing that for Mac?)

 This program monitors the free sessions available by pincode or district wise.
-More details on how to un below.
+More details on how to run, are below.
 District code need to be taken.
 This program generates beep only for
-         1) 18+ session is open
+         1) Vaccine session is available for given age.
+Default is 18+ but you can give option as 45 for 45+ search.
-         2) session must have capacity of does greater than 9
+         2) session must have capacity of does greater than 9.
+No point in booking if its less than 9.

-For 45+ session it prints out on screen but does NOT geneate beep.
-You need to change code and compile it.
+District codes
 pune : 363
 Kolhapur: 371